 And now my darling troublemaking clowns, the GN girls!

 I'm realizing I don't have single photos of many except Set, so here's a group photo!
 Set and Babycakes are my girls that align most closely with the SOP (standard of perfection).
-But Clementine, Taffy, and Moonflower aren't too far behind!
+But Clementine and Taffy aren't too far behind!
 This group is bossy, loud, pushy, friendly, and I adore them immensely.

 And now multiple photos of the gorgeous Set, named after a game where you need a perfect group of three cards, a perfect set.
 Set is not only lovely, she's a doll of a girl, and loves snuggles!

 That's it for this year's breeders!
 Here's one last photo, where you can see Belle, Briquette, Taffy, Moon, and Attila all piled up for snuggles!